lucasb-eyer/BiternionNet/README.md

 Its purpose is to look at statistics of the dataset in order to determine whether they're well suited or not.
 Protip: they're not.

+- `IDIAP`: Appears to already have flip-augmentation, even though there's no mention of it in Tosato's paper.
+- `CAVIAR`: The data is so weird I don't really want to do much with it.
+So no augmentation.

 ## `prepare_data.py`

 Simply run this script without any arguments.